-Over the next five to ten years, the Garvey Institute intends to build a number of teams and programs to accelerate brain health.
+Over the next five to ten years, the Garvey Institute intends to build the following teams and programs to accelerate brain health.

 A technology and engineering team will concentrate technology and engineering experts with diverse skills in a hub that will help clinicians and researchers develop and test innovative strategies for prevention, diagnosis and treatment of common brain disorders.

 An interdisciplinary training program will attract the best and brightest students, clinicians and researchers in the area of brain health for training opportunities ranging from translational neuroscience to implementation

 A communications and public education team will help researchers and clinicians communicate effectively with diverse audiences about the institute’s work, improve the public’s understanding of brain health, and reduce the stigma associated with brain and mental disorders.